syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ## Wrapping

 When text overflows node boundaries, you can control it by using text wrapping.
 So, it is wrapped into multiple lines.
-The `wrapping` property of label defines how the text should be wrapped.
+The `Wrapping` property of label defines how the text should be wrapped.
 The following code illustrates how to wrap a text in a node.

 {% highlight c# %}